taogroves/EppsteinsAlgorithm/programmingChallenge/description.md

 However, if two members arrive at the same time, it draws unwanted attention!
 Therefore, each member must arrive at a different time.
 Your goal is to figure out the time it will take to transport all members while following the below constraints:
 - All members must reach the destination in the shortest possible time
 - No two members may arrive at the exact same time
+- Paths may contain loops, but members may not wait at any island.
+They must be on a flight at all times until they arrive at the destination.

 ### Input Format
 First line: n m s t k